Systematic · Diversifying alpha · U.S. equities

 Optimization

 CVXPY with the Clarabel interior-point solver.
-Conic QP, warm-started.
+Conic QP, re-solved daily.

 Data lake